awsdocs/aws-sam-developer-guide/doc_source/serverless-step-functions-in-sam.md

-# Orchestrating AWS Resources with AWS Step Functions<a name="serverless-step-functions-in-sam"></a>
+# Orchestrating AWS resources with AWS Step Functions<a name="serverless-step-functions-in-sam"></a>

 You can use [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/) to orchestrate AWS Lambda functions and other AWS resources to form complex and robust workflows\.